FlipsideCrypto/ethereum-models/models/doc_descriptions/dex/eth_dex_swaps_amount_in.md

 {% docs eth_dex_swaps_amount_in %}

-The amount of tokens put into the swap.
+[BETA TABLE] - The amount of tokens put into the swap.

 {% enddocs %}